Crossing Borders 2017 Part 1

 July 18-22, 2017.
 Kuala Lumpur, Malaysia.

 Crossing Borders is a training programme for documentary professionals in Europe and Asia looking to access the international documentary market.
 The programme has so far taken place in China (2010), Malaysia (2011 & 2013), Indonesia (2015) and South Korea (2012 & 2016).
-The deadline for submitting projects is 7 April 2017.

 The Crossing Borders programme aims to bring together filmmakers and documentary experts from both Europe and Asia, who are highly motivated to collaborate with each other across national borders with the ambition to enter each other's markets both artistically and financially.
 Crossing Borders is organised by EDN and Documentary Campus and presented in partnership with FINAS – The National Film Development Corporation Malaysia and MyDocs.